The Journey to Epilepsy Surgery: What You Need to Know

 Learn more about the journey to epilepsy surgery and beyond.

-Learn how a hospital dedicated to epilepsy treatment can assist with your journey to surgery and who are the key members of an epilepsy team.
+Epilepsy centers are hospitals dedicated to epilepsy treatment.
+They can assist with your journey to surgery and will include key members of an epilepsy healthcare team.

 What are goals and expectations related to surgery?